MohitVithule/mohitvithule-demo/README.md

 # mohitvithule-demo
-This is my first git repository
+This is my first git repository.
+Author - Mohit Vithule